huggingface/transformers/docs/source/en/model_doc/bert.md

 model = BertModel.from_pretrained("bert-base-uncased", torch_dtype=torch.float16, attn_implementation="sdpa")
 ...
 ```

+For the best speedups, we recommend loading the model in half-precision (e.g. `torch.float16`).

 On a local benchmark (A100-80GB, CPUx12, RAM 96.6GB, OS Ubuntu 22.04), we have seen speedups as high as 20%+ for
 training and 15%+ for inference.
 The improvements are higher for larger batch sizes and longer sequence lengths.